What’s a Weighted Decision Matrix?

-Invented by Stuart Pugh, the weighted decision matrix is a simple, effective tool that helps you prioritize your options.
+Invented by Stuart Pugh, the weighted decision matrix (or prioritization matrix) is a simple, effective tool that helps you prioritize your options.
 It not only helps you structure your own work—it also helps align and communicate transparently with stakeholders, board members, and colleagues.

 Stakeholders often ask why a particular choice was made; this is a straightforward way to communicate why one option was chosen over another.

 While putting together a weighted decision matrix, you’ll naturally consider various scenarios that might occur as a result of each option.
 This can prepare you for questions that may arise when presenting the options, and also foresee risks.

 When to use a weighted decision matrix

 - To prioritize tasks, projects, and campaigns that are running simultaneously